GenericMappingTools/GMTjl_doc/documentation/utilities/gmtread.md

   uses GMT lib to read the cube and outputs and 3D array in column major order, later case (the one with `gdal`) uses GDAL to read the cube and outputs and 3D array in row major order.
   Remember that the ``layout`` member of the GMTgrid type informs about memory layout.

+- `inrows`: Select specific data rows to be read.
+Valid args include ranges or a string with an hard core GMT -q option.

 - `stride`: When reading table data via GMT (but not GDAL), this option allows subsampling the data.
   Provide a number to be used as stride for the rows.
 A `stride=2` will read every other row.